Gaston Relens

 Gaston Relens (Mechelen, 9 March 1909 – Schaarbeek, 4 June 2011) was a Belgian painter working in Schaarbeek.
 He was taught by Gustave van de Woestijne at the Academy of Fine Arts in Mechelen (1930–1935) and later on by Anto Carte at the Academy of Fine Arts in Brussels.

 Biography

-Gaston Relens was raised in Hofstade by his beloved stepparents, “father Fons” Van Erp and “mother Lies” Trouwkens.
+Gaston Relens was raised in Hofstade by his stepparents, “father Fons” Van Erp and “mother Lies” Trouwkens.
 Originally he was trained to become a brazier.
-But he enrolled for the evening classes drawing and painting at the Academy of Mechelen.
+But he enrolled in evening classes in drawing and painting at the Academy of Mechelen.
 Later on he continued at the Academy of Brussels.